chacachien/Moodle_VirtualAssistant_BE/README.md

-# Moodle_VirtualAssistant_BE
+# Chatbot Application

 ## Modules Overview

 ### Active Module

 The Active Module provides real-time alerts and reminders, ensuring users stay on top of their tasks and notifications.
-It is designed to engage users with timely and relevant information proactively.
+It is designed to engage users proactively with timely and relevant information.

 #### Features: